 - Emotional—anxiety, anger, unhappiness, irritability, depression, frustration

-- Mental—forgetfulness, worry, inability to make decisions, negative thinking, boredom
+- Mental—forgetfulness, worry, indecisiveness, negative thinking, boredom

-- Social—lack of intimacy, isolation, family problems, loneliness, resentment
+- Social—little intimacy, isolation, family problems, loneliness

 - Spiritual—apathy, loss of meaning, emptiness, unforgiving, doubt, guilt, despair

-- Emotional—know/express emotions, positive emotions, healthy self-esteem
+- Emotional - emotional expression, positive emotions, healthy self-esteem

-- Social - loving relationships, healthy boundaries, attentive listening
+- Social - loving relationships, healthy boundaries, friendships

 - Face change—Accept change as a challenge and opportunity, not a threat.

 - Focus on the present—Stay in the present.
 It doesn’t help to worry about the future.

 - Listen to your mind—Examine beliefs and how they influence life.